xolyn/hotelgg_scraper/README.md

 3. Only suitable for hotel list page.

-4. Once everything checked, run `main.py`
+4. Once everything is checked, run `main.py`